meidelien/meidelien.github.io/_pages/cv.md

   – Evaluated combinations of chemical features that convey biological information and yield legible visualizations.

 * **Hjernemoser (working title)** — *Educational board game, November 2018*
   – Conceptualized and prototyped (Feb 2016).
-Sponsored by the Moser Laboratory and NTNU Department of Neuromedicine.
+Sponsored by the Moser Laboratory (Awardee of the Nobel Prize in Physiology or Medicine, 2014) and NTNU Department of Neuromedicine.
   – Presented at **Neuroscience 2018** (Society for Neuroscience, San Diego) with the Dana Foundation as proxy.
   – Considered for distribution as educational material for **Brain Awareness Week** (global outreach in 120 countries).